For those living in hard water areas, the problem of limescale, hard water stains, and mineral deposits is a familiar one.

 Proprietary aquarium cleaners are probably the safest solution, but if you want, you can use diluted white vinegar.
 Follow these steps to clean limescale from your aquarium:

-- Take the fish out and put into a temporary container
+- Take the fish out and put it into a temporary container

 - Remove all the decorations and plants, then empty the aquarium